in Melbourne, FL

 Single Tooth Replacement

 Traditionally, when a tooth was lost, a fixed bridge was the treatment of choice.
-With a fixed bridge, the teeth on each side of the missing tooth are prepared for crowns (caps).
+With a fixed bridge, the teeth on each side of the missing tooth receive crowns.
 The missing tooth is connected to the crowns and the fixed bridge is cemented to place.
 Dental implants now allow you to replace the missing tooth without the need to prepare any other teeth.
-The implant replaces the missing natural tooth root and the replacement tooth is attached to implant.
-The implant looks, feels and functions much like the natural tooth it replaces.
-A dental implant may now be the best way to replace a missing tooth.
+The implant replaces the missing natural tooth root and the replacement tooth is attached to the implant.

 Multiple Tooth Replacement

-When many teeth are missing, a partial denture was traditionally the tretment option offered to patients.
-Partial dentures are removeable and clasp around some remaining teeth.
+When many teeth were missing, a partial denture was traditionally the treatment option for patients.
+Partial dentures are removable and clasp around some remaining teeth.
 This is often an uncomfortable option.
-Dental implants can provide a solid foundation for fixed teeth to provide a strong and comfortable alternative.
+Instead, dental implants can provide a solid foundation for fixed teeth to provide a strong and comfortable alternative.

 Full Denture Support